CONTENTS IN THIS CHAPTER:

 Fig. 24 EARLY TYPE OF SOPRANO CORNET in Eb: SOPRANO SAX-HORN in Eb, here with rotary valves.
 Postcards from the United States 1865-1870

 In the 1820ies some of the earliest German valve instruments came to Paris, and the French instrument makers could not wait to copy them.
-One of the first instruments to get valves was a little post horn, a cornet-de-poste, which in England first was called the Cornopean (horn of triumphal song) and later just: Cornet.
+In the mid-1820s an inventor Antoine Halary (1788-1861) added valves to the circular Posthorn, cornet-de-poste, calling his invention the “cornet ordinaire.”
+A few years later he invented a bell-forward instrument of more flattened proportions which he called the “cornet-a-pistons,” otherwise known as the “cornopean.” (horn of triumphal song) and later just: Cornet.
 At first the cornet was seen as a descant horn, and the young Parisian horn ”Lions” jumped at it.
 They could in a way do what they wanted, without the “Natural horn tradition” and the first cornet professor at the Parisian Conservatory was a horn player from the Opera, J. H. Maury.
 But after some time it were the trumpet players that got into cornet playing, and the instrument got some alterations: the mouthpiece became less deep, it was mostly pitched in Bb, and the Stölzel valves were switched to Perinet valves.
 The characteristic bend at the beginning of the bell (the last reminder of the horn) gave the cornet its final look.

 Fig. 25 CORNOPEAN FROM the 19´’ Century –with extra tubes and wood box.
 In the early days of the cornet it was normal to be able to change the pitch from B-flat to E-flat.
 This cornet has the early Stötzel pump-valve, (French: piston) and a key for playing trills.